X

 Straightforward pricing$55VariesNoneNoneNone

-DSL internet is a common internet option thanks to high availability and low pricing, but relatively slow speeds will almost always fall well short of cable or fiber internet plans.
-That said, all of the DSL providers on our list offer speeds up to 100Mbps or higher in select areas, which is plenty of speed for streaming in HD and gaming online.
+DSL internet is a common internet option thanks to high availability in rural areas and low pricing, but the slow speeds will almost always fall well short of cable or fiber internet plans.
+That said, all of the DSL providers on our list offer speeds up to 100Mbps or higher in select areas, which is adequate for streaming in HD and gaming online.
 Most providers also come with favorable service terms, such as unlimited data or high data allowances, contract-free service and price guarantees.

 Locating local internet providers